Orckestra/orc-shared/docs/components.md

 A component that shows a scope bar with slide-out scope selector.
 Uses Redux view state to control scope selector panel visibility, scope filtering, and the scope tree state.
 Included in [AppFrame](#appframe), should probably not be called directly.

+The scope object supports a property that isActive; the default is 'true'.
+If isActive is 'false', then it uses theme.palette.secondary.light colour for the label.

 ## Selector

 - `options`: A list of objects containing a `label` and `value` field, used to populate the options list.